-- 3. Within 5 seconds after entering the code learning mode, press any button on the transmitter.
+- When the power is turned on, within 5 seconds, press button 1 and 2 (lock and unlock) at the same time.
+The system will then enter the code learning mode.
+The UNLOCK OUTPUT will trigger to remind you that the system is in code learning mode. - 3.
+Within five seconds after entering the code learning mode, press any button on the (key fob) transmitter.
 The UNLOCK OUTPUT will trigger to tell you the transmitter has been recognized and is compatible with the system.
-A maximum of 12 transmitters can be coded per system. - During code learning, if there is no action after 5 seconds, the system will exit the code learning mode.
+A maximum of 12 transmitters can be coded per system. - 4.
+During code learning, if there is no action after 5 seconds, the system will exit the code learning mode.
 The UNLOCK OUTPUT will be the reminder.